Welcome to Local 3207's Web site!

 The Union includes some 1,200 chartered local unions across the United States, Canada and Puerto Rico.
 Members live in approximately 10,000 communities, making CWA one of the most geographically diverse unions.

-Nominations for Officers will be held directly after the September 1st meeting.
 We are practicing socal distancing.
 Masks will be required.
 Your safety and the safety of others is the priority.
 Click here for Covad-19 info at the CWA National Website.

 We will be sending you important votes via US Mail.
 If you are unsure we have your correct address, please send your name and full address including zip code to